matthewgarrison/Reddit-probability-bot/README.md

 * `--dh N`: discards the highest `N` rolls

+* `--tl N`: instead of summing the rolls, it counts the number of rolls lower than N (ie. target sum)

+* `--te N`: instead of summing the rolls, it counts the number of rolls equal to N

+* `--th N`: instead of summing the rolls, it counts the number of rolls higher than N

+* `--el N`: if a roll is lower than N, it is rerolled, and the previous roll is kept (ie. exploding rolls)

+* `--ee N`: if a roll is equal to N, it is rerolled, and the previous roll is kept

+* `--eh N`: if a roll is higher than N, it is rerolled, and the previous roll is kept

+* `--rl N`: if a roll is lower than N, it is rerolled, and the previous roll is discarded (ie. rerolls)

+* `--rl N`: if a roll is eqyal to N, it is rerolled, and the previous roll is discarded

+* `--rl N`: if a roll is higher than N, it is rerolled, and the previous roll is discarded

 ### !fate

 Rolls [Fate](https://en.wikipedia.org/wiki/Fudge_(role-playing_game_system)#Fudge_dice) (or Fudge) dice.
 By default, it rolls 4 dice.